boofun.analysis.fourier

 (f * g)(x) = E_y[f(y)g(x ⊕ y)]

-In the Fourier domain, convolution becomes pointwise multiplication:
+By the Convolution Theorem, in the Fourier domain this becomes pointwise multiplication:

 (f * g)^(S) = f̂(S) · ĝ(S)